luvmalani/OdooHackathon2025/README.md

 ## Overview

 This is a full-stack skill exchange platform built with modern web technologies called "TalentTrade".
 The application allows users to discover each other's skills, request skill swaps, and manage their learning/teaching preferences.
-It features real-time communication, user authentication via Replit Auth, and a comprehensive admin panel.
+It features real-time communication, user authentication and a comprehensive admin panel.

-## User Preferences

-Preferred communication style: Simple, everyday language.
-Navigation: TalentTrade logo should redirect to landing page when clicked.
-Branding: Platform name changed from "SkillSwap" to "TalentTrade" with ArrowLeftRight icon instead of ArrowRightLeft.
-Authentication: Simple username/password authentication without Replit branding.
-Database: PostgreSQL database instead of Replit native database.

 ## System Architecture